-"There were three men came out of the west, their fortunes for to try
+"There were three men came out of the west, their fortunes

 And these three men made a solemn vow